monocurl/quarve_book/src/view_providers.md

 # View Providers

 This lesson explains many of the core concepts of Quarve and is hence slightly long.
-However, we still recommend reading (at the least up till IntoViewProvider) as it's important!
+However, we still recommend reading (at the very least, upto and including IntoViewProvider) as it's important!

 Rendered elements in Quarve are called **views**.
 A view has two components: a native backing and a **view provider**.
 The native backing is simply a reference